Exploration-Lab/llm-for-clinical-report-generation-deidentification/README.md

 pip install -r requirement.txt

-### Open the Jupyter Notebook:
 Navigate to the directory where notebook is present and open it.

-### Specify the Correct Path:
 Ensure that the dataset path specified in the notebook is accurate and run the notebooks.

 ## Main Contribution